Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 Half moon Beach

 Among all the Gokarna beaches, I had the most fun at the half moon beach.
-Irrespective of what trail you follow on your Gokarna trip, I highly recommend keeping this beach on your list.
+Irrespective of what trail you follow on your Gokarna beach trek, I highly recommend keeping this beach on your list.
 There are many reasons why.
 Firstly, the beach is uninhabited and the only people on the beach are wandering adventurers like you.
 Secondly, the beach shack right the beach(I didn't note the name) serves the most delicious, generous breakfast at the lowest possible rates!
 My group ordered our breakfast and swam around in the waters by ourselves until breakfast was prepared.
 Finally, we had a hearty breakfast of eggs, toast, potato and tea/coffee.
 Right after that we took a group picture and set out to Om beach.